bob1de/hass-apps/docs/apps/heaty/events.rst

     configuration (not the ``friendly_name``)
   * ``temp``: a temperature expression
-  * ``force_resend``: whether to re-send the temperature to the thermostats even if it hasn't changed due to Heaty's records (optional,
+  * ``force_resend``: whether to re-send the temperature to the thermostats even if it hasn't changed due to Heaty's records (default:
-    default: ``false``)
+    ``false``)
-  * ``reschedule_delay``: a number of minutes after which Heaty should automatically switch back to the schedule (optional, default: the ``reschedule_delay`` set in Heaty's configuration for the particular room)
+  * ``reschedule_delay``: a number of minutes after which Heaty should automatically switch back to the schedule (default: the ``reschedule_delay`` set in Heaty's configuration for the particular room)